-We now compare \textsc{noisy-ges} with data splitting, recalling that both methods provide a correction for valid inference after causal discovery. \textsc{noisy-ges} uses the \emph{whole} data set to learn a graph and perform subsequent inference, but it injects noise into the causal discovery step and uses a more conservative error level for inference, depending on the resulting max-information.
+We now compare our randomized methods---\textsc{noisy-select} and \textsc{noisy-ges}---with standard, noiseless selection strategies combined with data splitting.
+Recall that both approaches provide a valid correction for inference after causal discovery.
+Our randomized methods use the \emph{whole} data set to learn a graph and perform subsequent inference, but they inject noise into the causal discovery step and use a more conservative error level for inference.
 Data splitting, on the other hand, splits the data into two independent chunks, estimating the causal graph on one and performing inference on the other.

-We begin by discussing how to implement a fair comparison between the two approaches.
-In data splitting we use, up to rounding error, $(1-p)n$ samples to learn the graph $\widehat G$ and the remaining $pn$ samples to do inference, for some splitting fraction $p\in(0,1)$.
+More thoroughly, in data splitting we use, up to rounding error, $(1-p)n$ data points to learn the graph $\widehat G$ and the remaining $pn$ data points to do inference, for some splitting fraction $p\in(0,1)$.
 The parameter $p$ interpolates between two extremes, one in which all data is used for causal discovery ($p=0$) and the other in which all data is reserved for inference ($p=1$).
-The privacy parameters of \textsc{noisy-ges} (alternatively, the resulting max-information) interpolate between these two extremes in a similar fashion (when the max-information is infinite and equal to zero, respectively).
-Thus, for a given max-information bound of \textsc{noisy-ges}, we derive a splitting fraction $p$ that makes the comparison between data splitting and \textsc{noisy-ges} fair.
-More precisely, by a fair comparison we mean one that leads to equally powerful inference, or in other words, one that makes the resulting confidence intervals of the same size.
-We then use this fraction $p$ in experiments.
+In our framework, the privacy parameters interpolate between these two extremes in a similar fashion (when the max-information is infinite and equal to zero, respectively).

-Since $\P$ is a multivariate Gaussian distribution, classical confidence intervals for regression coefficients $\beta_{G}^{(i\rightarrow j)}$ valid at level $1-\alpha$ have half-width equal to the standard error, denoted $\widehat \sigma^{(i\rightarrow j)}_G$, multiplied by a standard normal quantile $z_{1-\alpha/2}$.
-Applying data splitting essentially increases the width by a factor of $\sqrt{1/p}$ due to the blowup in standard error.
-Therefore, if $\widehat \sigma^{(i\rightarrow j)}_G$ is the standard error obtained with $n$ samples, the half-widths obtained via data splitting are roughly equal to

-Our correction, on the other hand, preserves the standard error but makes the critical error level $\alpha$ more conservative as a function of the max-information: